Best Online Family Nurse Practitioner Programs in Colorado

 • Minimum 1,125 clinical hours

-The University of Northern Colorado offers a hybrid Nursing DNP program with a Family Nurse Practitioner (FNP) concentration, designed for BSN nurses seeking a practice-focused doctorate.
-This part-time, five-year program prepares graduates for primary care roles, focusing on health promotion and disease management across the lifespan, especially for underserved populations.
-With a tuition rate of $734 per credit hour, the program combines online and in-person learning, including clinical simulations and practicum hours.
-Admission requires a BSN from an accredited institution, a 3.0 GPA, one year of clinical experience, and a current RN license.
-No GRE is required, making it accessible for working professionals.
+University of Northern Colorado's hybrid BSN-to-DNP program with Family Nurse Practitioner concentration provides a practice-focused doctorate for BSN nurses seeking primary care roles.
+This five-year part-time program emphasizes health promotion and disease management across the lifespan, particularly for underserved populations.
+The online-hybrid format includes clinical simulations and requires 84 credit hours with 1,125 clinical hours.
+No GRE is required for admission, which needs a BSN from an accredited institution, 3.0 GPA, one year of clinical experience, and current RN license.
+Tuition is $734 per credit hour.

 • Hybrid delivery format.